International Students: Frequently Asked Questions

 - Students planning to use transcripts towards a degree at West Valley College from a foreign country's university or college will need to have that transcript evaluated by a service.This evaluation counts only towards a West Valley College Associates Degree.
 If you plan to transfer, contact the transfer college or university to see what requirements are needed for foreign transcript evaluation.
 San Jose State currently uses ECE-Education Credential Evaluators (See #7 above)

-Are there any campus services that are not available to students attending West Valley college on F-1 student visas?
+What campus services are NOT available to students attending West Valley college on F-1 student visas?

-- Financial Aid - Federal or State (limited scholarships are available to International Students once they attend West Valley College).
+- Financial Aid - Federal or State are only available to residents and citizens (limited scholarships are available to International Students once they attend West Valley College).

 - EOPS - limited to residents and citizens of the United States only